hyphanet/plugin-Freetalk/README.md

 ### Dependencies

-Clone the [fred](https://github.com/freenet/fred) and plugin-Freetalk repositories into a single directory.
+Clone the [fred](https://github.com/freenet/fred) and plugin-Freetalk repositories into the same parent directory.
 Compile fred using its instructions.

 ### Compiling by command line